victorteokw/graphql-joker/README.md

 * Enum
 * Mixed

-When you are define a field with type mentioned above, amur will treat them as primitive type.
+When you are defining a field with type mentioned above, amur will treat them as primitive type.
 When you refer to a type that is not included in the list, amur will treat it as a referecing to another model.